 There has recently been some consolidation in the Qatari banking sector.
 In August 2018, it was announced that Barwa Bank and International Bank of Qatar had reached a final merger agreement.
-In April 2019, Barwa Bank and International Bank of Qatar announced that the merger had been completed.
+In April 2019, Barwa Bank and International Bank of Qatar announced that the merger had been completed and in October 2020, it was renamed as Dukhan Bank.
+In January 2021, Masraf Al Rayan and Al Khaliji Commercial Bank announced that they had entered into a merger agreement.